‘Indian laws must be followed’: Centre slams Twitter for refusing to comply with blocking orders

 “Twitter is free to formulate its own rules and guidelines,” the government said.
 “But Indian laws which are enacted by the Parliament of India must be followed irrespective of Twitter’s own rules and guidelines.”

-The microblogging website found itself at the centre of a political firestorm after Twitter refused to fully comply with Narendra Modi’s government to remove more than 1,100 accounts and posts that allegedly are spreading misinformation about the farmer protests against new agricultural laws.
-Twitter said these demands of the government were inconsistent with Indian law.
+The microblogging website found itself at the centre of a political firestorm after Twitter refused to fully comply with Narendra Modi’s government order to remove more than 1,100 accounts and posts that are allegedly spreading misinformation about the farmer protests against the new agricultural laws.
+Twitter said these demands of the government were inconsistent with the Indian law.

 It refused to outright ban the handles, but imposed restrictions on some of them within India.
 Notably, none of the suspended accounts belonged to journalists, news organisations, activists and politicians, as doing so “would violate their fundamental right to free expression under Indian law”, the company said.